 - The U.S. Fish and Wildlife Service’s Pictures/Graphics site has lots of great photos and drawings.
 Here’s an example:

-The request a credit such as the following: Credit: U. S. Fish and Wildlife Service
+They request a credit such as the following: Credit: U. S. Fish and Wildlife Service

 - NASA has an extensive photo collection, but it’s not very easy to search and many of the photos are taken for their technical characteristics, rather than their beauty.
 Nevertheless, you can find some great shots.
 The main site is at http://images.jsc.nasa.gov/.

-Try their Earth from Space page.
-Here’s the eye of Hurricane Ivan and a great photo of noctilucent clouds (they also explain what those are).
+Here’sa great photo of noctilucent clouds (they also explain what those are).
 They also want you to acknowledge NASA as the source (as I’m now doing).

 Free photo sites

 There are a number of other sites that offer free photos, with varying rules about how you can use them.
 Some are sites that let photographers contribute their own photos.
+Be sure to check the license–there’s usually a page that explains it.
+In some cases, each photo has a license description.

 Another site is morgueFile.
 It offers free image reference material for use in all creative pursuits.